IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ### Objectives

-After completing the manipulation steps in this document, you will be able to:
+After completing the steps in this lab, you will be able to:

-- Develop Ansible playbooks to automate router provisioning and configuration
+- Develop Ansible playbooks to automate virtual router provisioning, interface configuration, and default routing.

-- Implement a GitLab CI pipeline to orchestrate the entire deployment process
+- Implement a GitLab CI pipeline that orchestrates the complete deployment process from hypervisor preparation to router configuration.

 ### Design decisions reminder

-The purpose of this lab series is to maintain consistent design decisions when virtualizing Linux systems, Cisco IOS-XE routers, or Cisco NX-OS switches.
-So, as in [Lab 01](https://md.inetdoc.net/s/f-mfjs-kQ#Part-2-Designing-the-Declarative-Part), we start with the bare-metal Type 2 hypervisor, which owns all the tap network interfaces.
+The purpose of this lab series is to maintain consistent design decisions when virtualizing Linux systems, Cisco IOS XE routers, or Cisco NX-OS switches.
+So, as in [Lab 01](https://md.inetdoc.net/s/f-mfjs-kQ#Part-2-Designing-the-Declarative-Part), you start with the bare-metal Type 2 hypervisor, which owns all the tap network interfaces.

 The tap interfaces connect virtualized systems to an Open vSwitch switch named **dsw-host**.
 The preparation stage ensures that the switch ports configuration conforms to the **underlay network**.

-:arrow_right: The hypervisor `host_vars` file named `hypervisor_name.yml` contains all tap interfaces configuration declarations.
+:arrow_right: The hypervisor `host_vars` file named `hypervisor_name.yaml` contains all tap interfaces configuration declarations.

 :arrow_right: The declaration of router interface configurations is split into separate files:

-- The `group_vars/all.yml` file contains the addressing plan shared by all virtual routers.
+- The `group_vars/all.yaml` file contains the addressing plan shared by all virtual routers.

-- The `host_vars/rXXX.yml` file for each virtualized router contains its specific interface address part.
+- The `host_vars/rXXX.yaml` file for each virtualized router contains its specific interface address part.

 This allows the declarative part of the **overlay network** to be composed independently of the network addressing plan.